-The S10, which has been given a really cool codename, is on course to see the light of day in March 2019, so what do we know so far about the next phone in Samsung's S range of Galaxy smartphones?
+The Samsung Galaxy S10, which has been given a really cool codename, is on course to see the light of day in February 2019, so what do we know so far about the next phone in Samsung's S range (with the S10, S10 Plus and another, entry-level model) of Galaxy smartphones?

 - Everything we know about the Samsung Note 9